SpotLight: Shadow-Guided Object Relighting via Diffusion

 \subsection{Enhancing lighting control}

-Simply running a neural renderer conditioned on the desired shadow direction yields perceptible, but subtle visual changes in the generated object (as will be shown in \cref{sec:ablations}).
+Simply running a diffusion renderer conditioned on the desired shadow direction yields perceptible, but subtle visual changes in the generated object (as will be shown in \cref{sec:ablations}).
 We propose to amplify the effect by running two parallel branches of the model: one which receives the shadow in the desired direction (positive branch), while the other has the shadow in the opposite direction (negative branch), obtained by shifting the light azimuth angle by $180^\circ$.
 Although the opposite light direction works best for the negative branch, we found that casting no shadow also provides a good negative sample.
-We obtain the outputs of the diffusion renderer, which are typically $v$-predictions~\cite{salimans2022progressive}, that is, a linear combination of the noise and the estimated image.
-We then use classifier-free guidance to amplify the effect of the positive shadow on the lighting on the object:
+From the outputs of the diffusion renderer (typically, $v$-predictions~\cite{salimans2022progressive}, i.e., linear combination of noise and estimated image), we then use classifier-free guidance to amplify the effect of the positive shadow on the lighting on the object: